gher-uliege/Diva-Workshops/README.md

 ### How to use or adopt the notebooks?

 Different paths can be taken, depending on your experience with Julia and with `DIVAnd`.
-First follow the instructions for the installation, then
+First follow the instructions for the installation, then decide from where to start according to your experience or your audience.

 | Experience in Julia | Experience with DIVAnd | Recommendation |
 |:-------------------:|:----------------------:|----------------|